obenchkroune/push_swap_visualizer/README.md

 # Push swap visualizer
-This project help you visualize your push swap algorithm using a step by step graphical interface supported for debian and Red hat 😈.
+This project help you visualize your push swap algorithm using a step by step graphical interface supported for Linux, Mac and Windows.

 ## How to install